Leimarel Sidabi: Pantheon

-Goddess Leimarel Sidabi, besides being worshipped in Manipur, Assam and Tripura, has her pantheon in Bangladesh and Myanmar too.
+Leimarel Sidabi, is worshipped in Manipur, Assam, Tripura, Bangladesh and Myanmar too.
 In Myanmar, one of the famous shrines of Ema Leimarel Sidabi is located at the Ye Ki Bauk village, where the Meitei people worship her.

 In Arts

-Among the nine forms of musical rhythms (Seisaks) of Pena (musical instrument), the Leimarel Sheisak is one.
-This singing style (tune) of Meitei tradition (Manipuri culture) is sung during the festival of Lai Haraoba.
+Among the nine forms of musical rhythms (seisaks) of the pena is the Leimarel sheisak, played during Lai Haraoba.

-In the novel The Tales of Kanglei Throne, goddess Leimarel Sidabi is presented as Nongda Nongkhal Lembi.

 Namesakes

 In commerce

 Ima Keithel (Mothers' Market) is the world's only women run market.
 It has 3 major complexes.
 Leimarel Sidabi Ima Keithel is the Complex Number 1 of the market.
 It is followed by Imoinu Ima Keithel (Complex Number 2) and Phouoibi Ima Keithel (Complex Number 3).
 This 500 year old market is in the center of Imphal, Manipur.

 In geography

 The Leimarel Hill is a hill in Manipur.
 Trekkers go here for panaromic viewing of 360 degree of Loktak Lake.